The History and Modern Practice of the Dragon Boat Festival

 What is the history of the Dragon Boat Festival?

 The Dragon Boat Festival is a traditional Chinese holiday that has been around in various forms for thousands of years.
-Its current iteration is an amalgamation of multiple different festivals and traditions.
-Two prevailing stories are often cited to explain the origin of this age-old holiday.
+Its modern celebration blends multiple older traditions, and two main stories are often used to explain where the holiday came from.

 The suicide of Qu Yuan